VPN Review

 Private Internet Access Pricing and Plans

-| Pricing factor | What to check | Why it matters |
+| Pricing factor | What we found | What to check before buying |

 |---|---|---|

-| Monthly plan | $11.95/month listed publicly at review time | This is the cleanest comparison against other VPNs’ true month-to-month pricing. |
+| Monthly plan | $11.95/month at review time | Use this for apples-to-apples monthly VPN comparisons. |

-| Device allowance | Unlimited device connections | This can be a major value advantage for households and users with many devices. |
+| Device limit | Unlimited simultaneous device connections | A major value advantage for households and multi-device users. |

 Interested in PIA?
 Confirm the current monthly price, renewal terms, refund eligibility, server locations, and add-ons before choosing.